Glossary of Commonly Used Terms

 REVERSE

-A decision of the Appeals Board may reverse a Department’s decision, nullifying it so that it does not have any force or effect.
-The Department must change its action as to that licensee or appeal the decision of the Board to the California Court of Appeal.
+When the Appeals Board reverses the Department’s decision, it voids the decision, rendering it without any force or effect.
+Then, the Department must alter its licensee action or appeal the Board’s decision to the California Court of Appeal.

 REVOCATION OF A LICENSE

-The Department may revoke a license where continued operation would be “contrary to public welfare or morals,” or as otherwise authorized by statute.
+The Department may revoke a license if its continued operation is deemed “contrary to public welfare or morals,” or as permitted by law.

 RULES

-Both the Department and the Appeals Board have formulated rules that apply to their particular operations.
-The Board’s rules set forth the appeal process, such as the format for documents filed on appeal, the time allowed for oral arguments before the Board, and other concerns.
+The Department and the Appeals Board have established rules governing their specific operations.
+The Board’s rules outline the appeal process, including document formats for appeals, time limits for oral arguments, etc.

 STAYED

-During an appeal, the operational effect of the ABC decision is stopped or “stayed.”
+During an appeal, the enforcement of the ABC decision is temporarily halted or “stayed.”

 SUBSTANTIAL EVIDENCE

-A legal term that means that enough evidence exists to reasonably support a particular fact or issue.
-In Appeals Board matters, if the Department’s finding of facts are supported by substantial evidence, the Board must sustain the decision even if another conclusion is equally as reasonable.
+When sufficient evidence exists to reasonably support a specific fact or issue.
+In Appeals Board cases, if the Department’s findings are supported by substantial evidence, the Board must uphold the decision – even if another conclusion could also be considered reasonable.

 SUSPENSION